Billy Long

-A member of the Republican Party, Long was elected to fill the district's seat in 2010, succeeding Roy Blunt upon his election to the U.S. Senate.
-After Blunt announced that he would not run for reelection to the Senate in 2022, Long became a candidate in the 2022 race to succeed him, but he lost the Republican primary to Eric Schmitt.
+Long was elected to fill the district's seat in 2010, succeeding Roy Blunt upon his election to the U.S. Senate.
+The district included much of the southwestern quadrant of the state and was anchored in Springfield.
+It also included Branson, and Joplin.
+After Blunt announced that he would not run for re-election to the Senate in 2022, Long became a candidate in the 2022 senate race to succeed him, but lost the Republican primary to Eric Schmitt.